-Born in New York City, John Felten made his way to Montana through the Air Force in 1964.
+John Felten made his way to Montana through the Air Force in 1964.
 Over the years, living in different parts of Montana, John was struck by the beautiful landscapes of the Mountain West and nurtured a growing interest in its wilderness.
-He developed a love of outdoor activities including fly-fishing, back packing, hiking and camping.
-Out of all these interests grew within, a passion for trees and the great variety of tree species, their leaves, texture, grain and incredible resilience.
+He developed a love of outdoor activities including fly-fishing, back packing, hiking, camping and bicycling.
+Out of all these interests evolved a passion for trees and the variety of tree species, their leaves, texture, grain and incredible resilience.

 John began woodworking in his home garage 1993.
-A self-taught artisan, John has explored various period styles over the years including early American influences such as Shaker.
-Much of his earliest furniture works were Shaker inspired tables, dressers and other home furnishings.
-In 2005 he expanded his skills and attended a class at the Windsor Institute in New Hampshire to learn the art of Windsor chair building from Mike Dunbar, an internationally known builder of traditional Windsor chairs.
+A self-taught artisan, John has explored various period styles over the years including early American influences such as The Shakers.
+Much of his earliest furniture works were, in fact, Shaker inspired tables, dressers and other home furnishings.
+In 2005 he expanded his skills and attended a class at the Windsor Institute in New Hampshire to learn the art of Windsor chair building from Mike Dunbar an internationally known builder of traditional Windsor chairs.